Arsdale/Auto-Translate-anything-in-python-Function./README.md

 # Auto-Translate-anything-in-python-Function.
-Hi!
-My name is Hassan Waheed Ali and I am a python developer with over 1 year + experience on this repository I will make a translater function which I will be give you completely free download and enjoy Thanks!
+Thanks for downloading!
+If liked give me feedback Thanks.

+How to use!

+I will give you a function which will be translate anything only create dictionary and save on variable onece you done this Write my function which I will give on the Brackets() write your variable name and look the magic.

+IMPORTANT!!
+YOU WANT BE ABLE TO SALE OR RESALL IT.

+THANKS FOR DOWNLOADING